finic-ai/finic/sidekick-server/README.md

 ## Introduction

-The core data loading functionality can be found in `dataloaders` and `chunkers`.
+The core data loading functionality can be found in `connectors` and `chunkers`.
 The `llm` folder contains a question answering and chat module that consumes data from the datastore.
 The interface for the server (`datastore`, `.well-known`, `models`) is repurposed from [ChatGPT Retrieval Plugin](https://github.com/openai/chatgpt-retrieval-plugin) The repository is organized into several directories:

 | Directory                     | Description                                                                                                      |
 | ----------------------------- | ---------------------------------------------------------------------------------------------------------------- |